pjv/open-in-sublime/readme.md

 If you want it to look cool, cmd-i on the saved applet and cmd-i on Sublime Text 2 and copy the ST2 icon from ST2 to the applet.

+Version 2.1 fixes an issue where the script was popping up a dialog asking where Path Finder was located if it was not installed on the machine where the script was run.

+This version does a little two-step in order to work on systems that do not have Path Finder installed without popping up a dialog asking where it is.
+The idea here is to compile it with the needed terms from Path Finder's dictionary but save that compiled script such that it can then be exported as an application that no longer needs to have access to Path Finder in order to run.

+Complicated, I know.

+If you don't have Path Finder, you should just download the pre-compiled app from https://github.com/pjv/open-in-sublime/downloads

+With Path Finder installed, you can run the script and it will create a new script in your home directory called "Open Folder in Sublime.scpt"

+Next you need to open that script in AppleScript Editor and Export as an application.

+Name the app "open folder in sublime" if you want it to always load the finder window directory Name it anything else if you want it to open the finder selection

 Version 2.0 of Open In Sublime has two new features:

 1. It works with Path Finder as well as Finder